mhoehle/hoehleatsu.github.io/_posts/2016-10-23-quantileCI.md

 We note that the `EnvStats_exact` procedure again has a lower coverage than the nominal required level, it must therefore implement a slightly different procedure than expected.
-That coverage is less than the nominal for an *exact* method is, however, somewhat *surprising*.
+That coverage is less than the nominal for an *exact* method is, however, still somewhat *surprising*.

 In this study for the median, the original